 - Check installation site for leaks.
-If there is a leak, turn the water off and make sure the clamps are secure, and the fittings are square and fully pushed up to the body of the flow meter.
+If there is a leak, turn the water off and make sure the fittings are square and fully pushed up to the body of the flow meter and insertion marks.

 - If there is a leak at the union, use the channellock to gently tighten the unions.